 Play Systems at Virgin

 Test your system with low bets on a table with low betting limits (like 20p Roulette or Penny Roulette for example).
 Practice the betting sequence and save any custom patterns as a favourite bet, and then slowly ramp up your bets to your target level.
-Always play to a stop loss limit and leave the table when you have hit your profit target. you should set these 2 numbers before you play, and do not change them mid session.
+Always play to a stop loss limit and leave the table when you have hit your profit target.
+You should set these 2 numbers before you play, and do not change them mid session.
 Review how it went and plan your next move.

 Do systems actually work?